 Transport: 30 minutes by train from Central London to Billericay and a short taxi ride to Stock.
 40 minutes by car from London Stansted or London Southend airports.
 By car, Stock is located just off the A12 on junction B1007 heading towards Billericay.

-To apply and register your interest to attend this programme.
+To register your interest to attend this course, please apply below.

 To hear more from the pioneer of the Thinking Environment, listen here to Jane’s interview with Nancy Kline.

 I just wanted you to know how powerful the thinking environment can be and how it most definitely can be used within a financial planning context.
 The skills I learnt with you on those three days at the Greenwoods Hotel will stay with me for the rest of my working life – thank you.

 Jane’s Developing a Thinking Environment 3 day programme provided a small safe environment and in particular I valued the quality of the interactions with Jane and with my fellow delegates, the 2 day + 1 day structure, the chance to practice and Jane’s role modelling of the approach in everything she does.
 As a result of this programme, for now, I am noticing better connection through more focused listening.
 Also, and very personally, the course has reignited my interest in coaching and my desire to refresh and extend my organisational development practice.
 It has changed my plans for 2016.
 We will see what exciting outcomes stem from that change!